miragejs/ember-cli-mirage/docs/latest/acceptance-testing.md

 });
 ```

-And now we can write our tests, overriding the factory-generated attributes where appropriate:
+Now, we can write our tests, overriding the factory-generated attributes where appropriate:

 ```js
 test("I can view the photos", function() {